Palantir555/Pi-Fi/README.md

     d.
 Need to use port 80, so we don't need to redirect traffic (tell the user: navigate to pi.local)

-    e. in rc.local, we need a if(gpioPinX is HIGH): run the "be an AP" script.
+    e. in rc.local, we need an if(gpioPinX is HIGH): run the "be an AP" script.

 2 - Connect to an existing wifi